alice-tel/bodega-esmeralda/bodega-esmeralda/README.md

 Running this will query temperatures of this hour from IWA and save them to Bodega database.
 * php artisan query-save:temperatures

+Running this will query humidities of this date from IWA and save them to Bodega database.
+* php artisan query-save:humidity

 ### Installs
 * npm i vue-chartjs chart.js